What Is Telepathy?

 Telepathy is about communicating mind-to-mind, getting someone to feel or think or 'hear' something from far away, without the use of sounds or symbols or anything else but bare thought.
 There are several types of telepathic activity :

-If telepathic ability does exist in all or even some of us, could it be that God has turned it off for our own good?
-Could it be that we're to relate to each other based on trust, cooperation, and love rather than by the knowledge of how to read minds or the power of directly planting thoughts?
-And what happens to symbolism, visual art, literature, and the art of speech or broadcast, once the mind can go straight to what the artist is conveying?
+If telepathic ability does (or can) exist in all or even some of us, could it be that God has turned it off for our own good?
+Could it be that we're made in order to relate to each other based on trust, cooperation, and love rather than by the knowledge of how to read minds or the power of directly planting thoughts?
+And what happens to symbolism, visual art, literature, theater, and the art of speech or broadcast, once the mind can go straight to what the artist is conveying?

 There are a growing number of scientists (and wanna-bes) who believe that the human race will eventually create high-tech devices which will enable us to do the same kinds of things we usually think of as telepathy.
 Think of it as 'telepathy for geeks'.
 By implanting little receivers or chips into minds, they'd be able to send, receive, and directly transpose into another's chips.
-There are many hurdles to overcome, including the slight differences in how each of our brains operate, and ways to encrypt in a reliable manner.
-I suspect that this geek-telepathy would eventually become a new medium for harassing messages, junk mail, spam, tweet blizzards, image intrusions, trojan horses, worms, pop-ups, and viruses, in which case it would drive us crazy.
+There are many hurdles to overcome, including the slight differences in how each of our brains operate, and ways to reliably encrypt.
+I suspect that this geek-telepathy would eventually become a new medium for harassing messages, trolling, junk mail, spam, tweet blizzards, image intrusions, subliminals, trojan horses, worms, pop-ups, and viruses, in which case it would drive us crazy.
+One thing would be certain: it would force a re-examination of what is meant by human freedom.

 Many just-plain-folks report having some sort of telepathic abilities.
 There are some things in life that are hard to explain outside of telepathy: think, for instance, of how our mothers seem to be able to make us feel guilty no matter how far away we might be.
 The reported telepathic abilities usually come in the form of mental communication with one particular person only.
 That's often the psychological effect of being emotionally close to someone for awhile.
-Being emotionally close could provide a possible kind of telepathy, in the sense that such closeness could possibly bring about moments of someone else being included in the edges of a person's consciousness.
-(In this case, consciousness means the 'community' of all that is you.
-There could perhaps be an 'overlap' with someone else.)
+Being emotionally close could provide a possible kind of telepathy, in the sense that such closeness could bring about moments of someone else being included in the edges of a person's consciousness.
+(In this case, consciousness would mean the 'community' of all that is you.
+There could perhaps be in some sense an 'overlap' with someone else's.)

 Some people report that they experience a mental contact that feels like a form of harassment, causing them to be in terror.
 If there's anything giving you terror, from telepathy or anything else, don't try to pray it away or block it out, it won't work.
-Seek professional counseling to help you deal with the fear.
+It may help to deliberately change your process of thought - to think of things differently.
+This would theoretically change the pathway into the mind.
+Seek professional counseling to help you deal with fear or obsession, since the fear of it comes from within yourself.

 > So why do people think God turned these [telepathic]